davidmoten/aws-lightweight-client-java/README.md

 # aws-lightweight-client-java
-This is a really lightweight artifact that performs authentication (signing requests with AWS Signature Version 4) and helps you build requests against the AWS API.
+This is a really lightweight standalone artifact (about 55K) that performs authentication (signing requests with AWS Signature Version 4) and helps you build requests against the AWS API.
 It includes nice concise builders, a lightweight inbuilt xml parser (to parse responses), and useful convenience methods.

-For example with a 50K standalone artifact you can do:
+For example with the 55K standalone artifact you can do:

 ```java
 String content = Client